 The current studies evaluated the largest cohorts of VLBW infants with T21, T18 or T13.
 These data are important to help families and care providers make informed decisions involving the care of their VLBW infants with these chromosomal anomalies.

 Copyright 2011 Nansi Boghossian

 Boghossian, Nansi Samir.
-"Survival and morbidities among very low birth weight infants with chromosomal anomalies." doctoral dissertation, University of Iowa, 2011.
+"Survival and morbidities among very low birth weight infants with chromosomal anomalies." doctoral PhD diss., University of Iowa, 2011.